FilipKlaesson/dbo/README.md

 If 'greedy', the next query is argmax of the acquisition function.
 If 'boltzmann', draw the next query from a Boltzmann distribution where the acquisition function acts as energy measure.
-If 'expected_acquisition', next query is argmax of acquisition function trained on fantasies of the neighbours pending queries.
+If 'expected_acquisition', next query is argmax of acquisition function trained including fantasies of the neighbours pending queries.
 Supported policies: 'greedy', 'boltzmann', 'expected_acquisition'.
 </pre>